MiyamaraKun/Nimbo_A.I/README.md

-Here's a README file tailored for your AI app project, *Nimbo AI*.
-It's designed to showcase your work effectively on GitHub:

----

 # 🧠 Nimbo AI
 Nimbo AI is a conversational AI app built using **SwiftUI**.
 It provides an intuitive and visually appealing chat interface, enabling users to interact with an AI-powered chatbot in real time.